owncloud/ocis/docs/ocis/backup.md

 2 directories, 0 files
 ```

 * `bleve`: BACKUP RECOMMENDED/OPTIONAL.
 This contains the search index.
 Can be specified via `SEARCH_ENGINE_BLEVE_DATA_PATH`.
-If not backing it up the search index needs to be recreated.
-This can take a long time depending on amount of files.
+If not backed up, the search index needs to be recreated.
+This can take a long time depending on the amount of files.

 ### `storage`